lynsei/dockistry/README.md

 ##### Dockistry provides a platform agnostic, fullstack deployment solution for web based apps and apis using 12-factor, Reactology, and Continuous Integration (SOA).

- *** note: this is an early-stage project and has not yet been merged into this public repo.  but we are actively looking for people who build react apps on various platorms and frameworks to participate by contributing their own config repos (docker-composed 2.0).
+> dockistry is an early-stage project and has not yet been merged into this public repo.  but we are actively looking  for people who build react apps to participate by contributing their own strategies.  we do have a process and formula for how to do that, and it's entirely YAML driven using pTero and docker-compose.

 ## do you dislike bullshit and love pterodactyls?